basaraa/JapaneseLearningApp/README.md

 - You can see alphabet in table view.
 - You can see words in table view and also in flip card view by categories or subcategories or also all of them (in subcategories only in table view).
 - You can also see grammar and grammar sentences.
-- You can also take an exam from all words or by word categories (maybe later also from subcategories).
+- You can also take an exam from all words or by word categories.